 Christine Petra Sellin, Ph.D.

-Christine Petra Sellin specializes in the religious art history, literature, and narrative imagination of the early modern Netherlands.
-She completed her Ph.D. in art history at UCLA and B.A. degree in English literature at UC Berkeley.
+Art historian Christine Petra Sellin specializes in the religious painting, prints, literature, and narrative imagination of the early modern Netherlands, the Old Testament in particular.
+She holds a Ph.D. in art history from UCLA and a B.A. degree in English literature from UC Berkeley.

-Professor Sellin is honored to be the faculty mentor of CLU's Regals Basketball Team.
+Professor Sellin is a faculty mentor of CLU's Regals' Basketball Team.

 2003 Doctor of Philosophy in Art History, UCLA